reubenstr/ElectroPup/docs/setup.md

 ### Other arugments

-These following argments can be passed to stop, start, and restart the main service as a helper during development
+These following argments can be passed to stop, start, restart, and disable the main service as a helper during development

+- --start
 - --stop
-- --start
+- --restart
-- --reset
+- --disable

 # Install Services (Live Mode)